 The United States is one of the world’s largest financiers of global health assistance.
 For communities that rely on U.S. assistance, this policy creates a significant barrier to care and restricts the liberties of those seeking reproductive health care.
 Unlike other federal policies, it has also become an extreme restriction on support for abortion care, which has been implemented as an all-out ban with no exceptions made in cases of rape, incest or when a pregnancy endangers the pregnant person's life.

-An estimated 290,000 women die each year in developing countries from pregnancy-related causes, and millions more suffer debilitating injuries.
-The majority of these deaths are preventable, particularly unsafe abortion, a leading cause of maternal deaths.
-Additionally, nearly one in three women will face physical or sexual violence during her lifetime.
-Women who have experienced violence are also nearly twice as likely to have an abortion—regardless of whether or not safe abortion care is available.
+An estimated 299,000 women die each year in low- and middle-income countries from pregnancy-related causes, and millions more suffer debilitating injuries.
+The majority of these deaths are preventable, particularly ones from unsafe abortion, a leading cause of maternal deaths.

-The Obama administration should not stand between women and life-saving medical care, especially in countries where access is already often limited.
-U.S. humanitarian assistance works to improve the health, safety and dignity of all people.
-Denying safe abortion access to a woman who has been raped, or whose life is in danger because of a pregnancy undermines these values.
+The U.S. government should not stand between people and vital medical care, especially in countries where access is already often limited.
+U.S. foreign assistance works to improve the health, safety and dignity of all people — but denying safe abortion access undermines these values.